aicsuva/protocols_are_hard/handshake1.md

     - enc_key = Hash(pre-master secret, "encryption key")
     - mac_key = Hash(pre-master secret, "mac key")

+---

 Describe at least one way to attack this handshake protocol.

-Hint: What can a MITM do?
+> Hint: What can a MITM do?

+How to prevent such attach?